loftwah/devops-refresher/aws-labs/09-dns-route53.md

 - Content: paste the 4 Route 53 NS values (one record each)
 - Proxy status: DNS only (not proxied)
 - TTL: Auto (or low TTL while testing)

+Notes for Cloudflare entry

+- Type: `NS`
+- Name: `aws`
+- Value: enter each nameserver as a separate NS record.
+Cloudflare accepts values without the trailing dot (e.g., `ns-630.awsdns-14.net`) and will normalize them.

 3. Verify delegation